saturnlighting/literature-review/README.md

 # Abstract

-Background: There is evidence that darkness discourages people from walking and cycling.
-This is basically due to two reasons.
-Darkness increases pedestrians’ and cyclists’ fear and risk of 1) being involved in a traffic collision and 2) becoming victims of crime.
-This seems to affect disproportionately women, the elderly, and disadvantaged groups.
+Background: A large body of evidence shows that darkness discourages people from walking and cycling.
+This can be explained by two sets of factors relating to fear and risk of 1) being involved in a traffic collision and 2) becoming victims of crime.
+These factors disproportionately affect women, the elderly, and disadvantaged groups.

 Aim: This paper provides a review on the scientific literature that intersects between active travel and road lighting to better understand the relationship between both factors.

 Method: We used a hybrid systematic and snowballing method.
 TBC studies on several disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology were reviewed.

-Results: The literature suggests that… Gaps in the literature are… Conclusion:
+Results: The literature suggests that… Gaps in the literature are…

+Conclusion:

 # Introduction